yuanz03/tp/docs/DeveloperGuide.md

 ### 4. Enhanced Tag Management

 **Current Limitation**: Tags currently only accept alphanumeric characters and are case-sensitive.
-This means:
+This means that:
 - `Friend` and `friend` are treated as different tags, leading to potential confusion and inconsistency
 - Tags cannot contain spaces (e.g., `senior player` must be written as `seniorplayer`)
 - Special characters like hyphens, underscores, or apostrophes are not allowed (e.g., `U-16`, `vice_captain`, or `parent's contact` are invalid)